 - Quick Turn-Around Quality Control

-Moderators who are regularly tested in order to optimize their turn-around time and ensure that they’re well versed in your company’s policies and terms of service to quickly remove content in direct violation of those policies.
+The moderators should be regularly tested in order to optimize their turn-around time.
+You should also ensure they’re well versed in your company’s policies, as well as the terms of service related to quickly removing content in direct violation of said policies.